Dragon Ball FighterZ

-Dragon Ball FighterZ (pronounced "fighters") is a 2.5D fighting game, developed by Arc System Works and published by Bandai Namco Entertainment.
+Dragon Ball FighterZ (pronounced "fighters") is a 2.5D fighting game co-developed by Bandai Namco Studios and Arc System Works and published by Bandai Namco Entertainment.
 Based on the Dragon Ball franchise, it was released for the PlayStation 4, Windows, and Xbox One, in most regions in January 2018, and in Japan the following month, and was released worldwide for the Nintendo Switch in September 2018.
-Versions for PlayStation 5 and Xbox Series X/S are also in the works along with an update adding rollback netcode for these versions and Windows.
+Versions for PlayStation 5 and Xbox Series X/S were released in February 2024 alongside an update adding rollback netcode for these versions and Windows.